PyPSA/atlite/paper/paper.md

 ## Cutout Creation and Preparation

-The Cutout creation requires specifications of the geographical and temporal bounds, the path of the associated `netcdf` file to be created, and the data source referred to as *module*.
+The Cutout creation requires specifications of the geographical and temporal bounds, the path of the associated `netcdf` file to be created and the data source referred to as *module*.
 Optionally, the temporal and spatial resolution may be adjusted.
 The default is set to 1 hour and 0.25$^\circ$ latitude times 0.25$^\circ$ longitude.
 So far, `atlite` supports three different *modules*:

 1. [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) provides various weather-related variables in an hourly resolution from 1950 onward on a spatial grid with a 0.25$^\circ$ x 0.25$^\circ$ resolution, most of which is reanalysis data. `atlite` automatically retrieves the raw data using the [Climate Data Store (CDS) API](https://cds.climate.copernicus.eu/#!/home) after the initial set up by the user.
 When the requested data points diverge from the original grid, the API retrieves interpolated values based on the original grid data.